Comparison of FS.COM S3900 Series Gigabit Ethernet Switch

 Advantages of PoE Switches

-As mentioned above, PoE switch supplies power to PDs in the meantime of data delivery.
+As mentioned above, the PoE switch supplies power to PDs in the meantime of data delivery.
 Though the normal switch system can also acquire PoE by installing an injector, PoE endspan has the superiority of direct Power over Ethernet ability.
-Thus, Gigabit PoE switch owns edges over normal switch.
+Thus, the Gigabit PoE switch owns edges over the normal switch.

 First, it enables PDs like IP surveillance cameras to be placed almost anywhere: on the ceiling, concealed in a wall, or even underwater while only one cable is needed to run to them.
-Second, it saves extra expanse and time for power cabling and injector installation.
-Third, with simplified cabling of all PDs directly connected to gigabit PoE switch, the data center is easy for management and control.
+Second, it saves extra expenses and time for power cabling and injector installation.
+Third, with simplified cabling of all PDs directly connected to gigabit PoE switch, the data centre is easy to manage and control.

 Find the Right Switch For You